DMC DeLorean: History

-Appearing in October 1976, the first prototype was completed by American automotive chief engineer William T. Collins, formerly chief engineer at Pontiac.
+Appearing in October 1976, the first prototype was completed by chief engineer Bill Collins.
 The prototype was initially known as the DSV-1, or DeLorean Safety Vehicle.
-As development continued, the model was referred to as the DSV-12, before changing to DMC-12, the "12" deriving from the target list price of US$12,000 upon release.
+As development continued, the model was referred to as the DSV-12, before changing to DMC-12, the "12" deriving from the target list price of $12,000.
+Prototype-1's interior was significantly different from the production vehicle's.
+Prototype-1 had a prominent full-width knee bar, as it was intended to be a safety car.
+A medium brown leather covered the seats, but they were much flatter and did not have the comfort and support of the production seats.
+A black steering wheel with a fat center was intended to hold an airbag and the driver had a full set of Stewart-Warner gauges which included a central warning system that would check various fluid levels and even warn of low brake pad thickness though, even at this time, it was suspected that production cars would not have this feature.

 The Ford V6 engine would soon be abandoned in favor of the complete drivetrain from the Citroën CX 2000—deemed a more reliable choice.
-The 1985 cc I4 engine from Citroën was ultimately deemed underpowered for the DeLorean.
+The 1985 cc inline-four engine from Citroën was ultimately deemed underpowered for the DeLorean.
 When Citroën learned of DMC plans to turbocharge the engine, Citroën suggested that DMC find another engine.

-Eventually the fuel-injected V6 PRV engine (Peugeot-Renault-Volvo) was selected.
-As a result, the engine location had to be moved from the mid-engined location in Prototype 1 to a rear-engined location in Prototype 2, a configuration which would be retained in the production vehicle.
+Eventually the fuel-injected V6 PRV engine was selected.
+As a result, the engine location had to be moved from the mid-engined location in Prototype-1 to a rear-engined location in Prototype-2, a configuration which would be retained in the production vehicle.